puzzle/amm-techlab/content/en/docs/04.0/pipeline.md

 A pipeline is a set of tasks, which should be executed in a defined way to achieve a specific goal.

-The example Pipeline below uses two resources:

-* git-repo: defines the Git-Source
-* image: Defines the target at a repository

-It first uses the Task *buildah*, which is a default task the OpenShift operator created automatically.
-This task will build the image.
-The resulted image is pushed to an image registry, defined in the *output* parameter.
+It first uses the Task *git-clone*, which is a default task the OpenShift operator created automatically.
+This task will check out the defined git repository with the needed Dockerfile.
+The next task *buildah* will build the image.
+The resulted image is pushed to an image registry, defined by the *image-name* parameter.
 After that, the created tasks *apply-manifest* is executed.
 The execution order of these tasks is defined with the *runAfter* Parameter in the YAML definition.

 {{% alert title="Note" color="primary" %}}
 The Pipeline should be reusable across multiple projects or environments, that's why the resources (git-repo and image) are not defined here.
-When a Pipeline is executed, these resources will get defined.
+When a Pipeline is executed, these resources will get defined by the parameters.
 {{% /alert %}}

 Create the following pipeline `<workspace>/deploy-pipeline.yaml`: